jdelrue/info_grid/docs/roadmap/3bot_app.md

 - no commercial interest
 - will try to protect people against dopamine addiction syndrome

+## How

+- will be launched sept (if possible)
+- using the bigger community e.g. https://www2.freeflownation.org/
+- community will have to pay TFT to use this 3bot
+- will allow us to go faster

 ## Implementation Details

 - All in vue.js using graphql?